Residential Trash Collection - Your Guide to Quality Service

 - No fluorescent light tubes: The County Transfer Station will accept but requires a $1.25 charge per tube.
 Home Depot accepts used Compact Fluorescent Lamps (CFLs) free at their service desk.

-- Construction and demolition materials in significant ammounts such as: windows, doors, drywall, lumber, fencing, siding, etc...
+- Construction and demolition materials in significant amounts such as: windows, doors, drywall, lumber, fencing, siding, etc...
 Anything generated as a result of a remodel or construction project.

 - Any materials or object deemed hazardous or potentially damaging to sanitation vehicles or personnel, i.e. engine blocks, long rigid/semi-rigid poles, rods, beams, towers, large appliances containing any organic material (food waste).